Highlighted-dev/musidle-guess-todays-song/README.md

 1. Clone the repository: `git clone https://github.com/Highlighted-dev/musidle-guess-todays-song`
 2. Navigate into the project directory: `cd musidle-guess-todays-song`
 3. Install the dependencies: `npm install`
+4. Make a dev and prod databases (I named them `musidle` for development and `musidle-prod` for production) in mongoDB.
-4. Add the an .env file in `/apps/musidle-frontend` with these variables (if they are empty you should fill them up):
+5. Add the an .env file in `/apps/musidle-frontend` with these variables (if they are empty you should fill them up):

 ```
 NEXT_PUBLIC_API_HOST =